skgrunblatt/celerite-asteroseis/README.md

-# celerite-asteroseis
-Transit fitting and basic time-domain asteroseismology using celerite.

-ipython notebook GPasteroseis: read in text file, and fit lightcurve using a three-component celerite model to describe stellar granulation and oscillation, and a ktransit model fit as the mean function.

-Edited branch.

-test

-test2
+# Joint Asteroseismology and Transit Analysis Codes
+Python codes to perform transit fitting and basic time-domain asteroseismology using Gaussian process regression through [dfm/celerite](www.github.com/dfm/celerite/) with [mrtommyb/ktransit](www.github.com/mrtommyb/ktransit/).
+A description of Gaussian process regression can be found at [www.gaussianprocess.org/gpml](www.gaussianprocess.org/gpml).
+Details of the model are described in [Grunblatt et al. 2017](https://arxiv.org/abs/1706.05865), please cite this paper when using this code.